Graphic Design Basics

 You do not want to copy your direct competitors, and to develop messaging that stands out as great graphic design, you need to be aware of the methods they use.

-7. What are your strengths to stand out from competitors?
+3. What are your strengths to stand out from competitors?

 Explain how you are uniquely suited to succeed in your business aims.
 Use your strengths to create great design that stands out.
 Is it the product itself. the way it is prepared or manufactured, the way it is packaged, or all of the above?

-How To Proceed to Graphic Design Success
+Steps for Graphic Design Success

 Your answers will help determine how you proceed.